DariaPantiushina/Returns_Spiked_After_the_App_Update/README.md

 # Returns Spiked After the App Update

 **Business context**: In June 2025, the mobile marketplace team launched a redesigned shopping cart (new checkout UI).
-Two weeks later, the refund rate had risen by 121.61%.
+Two weeks later, the refund rate had risen from 7.08% to 15.69%.

 The product team raised **two questions**: